madflojo/blog/articles/posts/2017-04-15-using-stunnel-and-tinyproxy-to-hide-http-traffic.md

 ## Summary

 In this article we covered setting up both a TLS and HTTP Proxy.
 As I mentioned before this setup can be used to help hide HTTP and HTTPS traffic on a given network.
-However, it is important to remember that while the client system is a much more tricky target to hit, the proxy server itself could still be targeted for packet sniffing and man-in-the-middle attacks.
+However, it is important to remember that while this setup makes the client system a much more tricky target, the proxy server itself could still be targeted for packet sniffing and man-in-the-middle attacks.

 The key is to wisely select the location of where the proxy server is hosted.